Margaret Anstee

 Dame Margaret Joan Anstee, (25 June 1926 – 25 August 2016) was a British diplomat who served at the United Nations for over four decades (1952–93), rising to the rank of an Under-Secretary-General in 1987.
 She was the first woman to hold this position.

 Early life and education

-Anstee was born on 25 June 1926 at 2 Albert Villas, Writtle, Essex.
-She was the only child of Edward Curtis Anstee, a printer, and Annie Adaliza, née Mills, a domestic servant.
-She grew up in Chelmsford, Essex, in rural England.
-Neither of her parents had finished secondary school, and they encouraged her to complete her education.

-She was educated at Chelmsford County High School for Girls and Newnham College, Cambridge.
-She graduated with first class honours in French and Spanish in 1944, although it was another three years before the university began admitting women to full degree status.
-Anstee went on to continue her studies at the University of London.
+Anstee was born on 25 June 1926 at 2 Albert Villas, Writtle, Essex, the only child of Edward Curtis Anstee, a printer, and Annie Adaliza Mills, a domestic servant.
+She grew up in the nearby city of Chelmsford and was educated at Chelmsford County High School for Girls.
+Neither of her parents had finished secondary school, but they encouraged her to complete her education.
+She went on to study at Newnham College, Cambridge, and graduated with first class honours in French and Spanish in 1944, although it was another three years before the university began admitting women to full degree status.
+Anstee continued her studies at the University of London.